Gullchucks estuary from the air (Photo by NCC)

 The Gullchucks Estuary is located in the traditional territory of the Heiltsuk Nation.
 Community members, located primarily in nearby Bella Bella, continue to sustainably harvest the area's abundant resources as they have done for generations.
 The estuary's shellfish, ducks, deer, berries, cedars and fish have sustained the Heiltsuk people for more than 10,000 years.
 The Gullchucks sockeye salmon run alone provides up to one quarter of the annual salmon harvest for the people of Bella Bella.

 The Heiltsuk also operate a sustainable commercial clam fishery just offshore from the estuary.
-Preserving the estuary is essential for the health of this fishery and for the marine environment beyond.
+Conserving the estuary is essential for the health of this fishery and for the marine environment beyond.

-The Nature Conservancy of Canada is working in partnership with the Heiltsuk Integrated Resource Management Department to jointly manage the new conservation area, creating a plan that is in keeping with traditional use and ecological sensitivities.
+The Nature Conservancy of Canada is working in partnership with the Heiltsuk Integrated Resource Management Department to jointly manage the new conservation area.
+Together, they are creating a plan that is in keeping with traditional use and ecological sensitivities.